 What’s it Like to Move to and Live in Tampa, Florida?

 Florida has become the most popular state to move to.
-People are moving to the Sunshine State for various reasons including:
+People are moving to the Sunshine State for various reasons including housing prices, tax savings, space to spread out, and great weather.

-Additionally, in the wake of the pandemic and new work-from-home policies, people are deciding to leave congested cities to seek spacious homes with better weather options.
+In the wake of the pandemic and new work-from-home policies, people are deciding to leave congested cities to seek spacious homes with better weather options.
 Florida receives 950 new residents every day, and Tampa, the third-largest city in Florida, is no exception.
 Tampa is located north of Tampa Bay and is part of the Tampa Bay metro area, which also includes St. Petersburg and Clearwater.
-It is also known for its social scene and the inclusion of Hispanic culture throughout the area.
+It's known for its social scene and the inclusion of Hispanic culture throughout the area.

 Cost of Living in Tampa